githubtraining/training-manual/docs/05_local_git_configs.md

 If you do not see a git version listed or this command returns an error, you may need to install Git.

-> To get the latest version of Git, see [Downloading and Installing Git](https://github.optum.com/pages/GHE-Training/training-manual/#/01_getting_ready_for_class?id=downloading-and-installing-git).
+> To get the latest version of Git, visit [www.git-scm.com](https://www.git-scm.com).

 ### Git Configuration Levels